curability4apish/Blocklists/README.md

 Aggresive security blocklists and moderate adblocklists.
 * Blocklists: My favorite combination of blocklists for uBO and YogaDNS.
 * WindowsTelemetry: My DIY list.
+For more Windows telemetry blocklists, check out those in RethinkDNS and Hagezi's blocklist.